-For years, popular business discourse centered around the importance of work-life balance: How effectively are you dividing your time at work and your time at home, and how much emphasis do you devote to each of these discrete elements of your life?
+For years, mainstream business debates have touched on the importance of work-life balance: How should you be dividing your time at work and your time at home, and how much emphasis should you devote to each of these distinct elements of your life?

-The key to happiness in a person’s career was finding an appropriate balance between their private life and their work life; making sure to spend enough time on things like family and personal development, while still completing objectives in the office.
-As with any balancing act, this strategy becomes increasingly difficult as the demands of both these aspects of life evolve.
+The key to happiness in a person’s career used to be finding an appropriate balance between their private life and work-life; making sure to spend enough time on things like family and personal development, while still meeting objectives in the office.
+As with any balancing act, this strategy becomes increasingly difficult as the demands of both aspects are constantly evolving.

 While it is important to have a life outside of your career, the two don’t necessarily have to be at odds with one another.

-As the type of work we do continues to change, so do the ways we approach it.
-Instead of focusing on a balance between work and life, many business professionals — particularly millennials — are opting for a more integrated approach to work and life.
+As the work we do continues to change, so do the ways we approach it.
+Instead of focusing on a balance between work and life, many business professionals—particularly millennials—are opting for a more integrated approach to work and life.

-The work-life integration approach is based on the understanding that a person’s professional and personal goals aren’t necessarily all that different.
-When your career goals and your life goals align, there’s less of a tendency to operate on the assumption that one is taking away from the other.
-In many cases, these two elements can even enrich one another to the extent that it blurs the line between personal and professional achievements.
+The work-life integration approach is based on an understanding that a person’s professional and personal goals don't have to be completely separate.
+When your career and life goals align, there’s less of a tendency to assume that one is taking away from the other.
+In many cases, they can even enrich one another to the extent that the line between personal and professional becomes blurred.

 This shift in work culture and philosophy can be attributed in part to an increased focus on purpose-driven work.
 Instead of working at a job that may indirectly support your personal ambitions through compensation, many modern employees are looking to work with organizations whose goals are tightly integrated with their own.

-In our recent interview about the changing role of millennials in the workplace, Julian Caspari mentioned that 58 percent of students today say they would take a 15 percent pay cut to work for a mission-driven organization.
+In a recent interview about the changing role of millennials in the workplace, Julian Caspari mentioned that 58% of students today say they would take a 15% pay cut to work for a mission-driven organization.

 The ability to work remotely and asynchronously eliminates many of the barriers between integrating work and personal time.
-Employees and their leaders are able to focus less on how long they can hold down a seat, and more on what is accomplished while they’re there.
+Employees and their leaders are able to focus less on how long they stay in a seat and more on the work that gets accomplished.

 You can help inspire your team to see the purpose behind their work by showing them the impact their work has on their colleagues, the organization, and the public.
 When work gains a stronger purpose, it becomes more appealing to integrate into other areas of life.

 There are a host of useful tools you can implement to support a work-life integration mentality.
-Team communication tools like Slack, HipChat, and Google Apps give employees unfettered access to their teammates and the crucial assets they need to achieve their objectives.
+Team communication tools like Slack, Microsoft Teams, and Google Hangouts Chat give employees unfettered access to their teammates and the crucial assets they need to achieve their objectives.